OMR5221/Django_Python_App/Django_Logger_README.txt

 4. Viewing the project
-# Use comamnd to check status of app: python manage.py runserver
+# Use command to check status of app: python manage.py runserver
 # can change port using python manage.py runserver 800#
 """
 Performing system checks...